Lamb or Goat Ragu with Olives

 - Sweat the garlic in the fat on medium-low until lightly browned and aromatic.
 Add the anchovy and stir until it melts into the oil.

-- Add the onions and wine and cook until the pan is nearly dry.
+- Add the onions and cook for 5 minutes.
+Add the wine and cook until the pan is nearly dry.

 - Add the meat, stock, chili, oregano, salt, and tomatoes and bring the mixture to a simmer, then cook with a lid ajar for 1 hour on low heat.